jamesbriggs/pico-build/README.md

 1. pick a repo and configure your environment to do git pull or equivalent
 2. cd to the directory which is the parent of your dev/, stage/ and prod/ folders
 3. copy the Makefile to this directory and update it
-4. Run it for each environment:
+4. run it for each environment:
 ```
 make dev
 make stage